mistersingh179/bw-dashboard/README.md

 - value can be taken from the browser
 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

-## Pending - background job strategy
-- add bullmq and deploy app to aws
-- ass sqs consumer and deploy app to aws
-- use defer.run
-- render, heroku etc.

 ## Pending issues
 - give better error when 204 on front end
 - why not work with figure after p